Are Luxury Products More Durable? Common Fallacies Debunked

 The belief that luxury products are more durable than non-luxury products has societal and economic implications.

 On the one hand, this belief can lead to a negative view of sustainable consumption.
-If consumers believe that luxury products are inherently more durable, they may be less likely to consider the environmental and social impact of their purchases.
-This can lead to overconsumption and waste, which can have negative societal and economic impacts.
+If consumers believe that luxury products are inherently more durable, they may be less likely to consider their purchases’ environmental and social impact.
+This can lead to overconsumption and waste, which can have adverse societal and economic effects.

-On the other hand, this belief can also be used as a corporate strategy by luxury brands.
+On the other hand, luxury brands can also use this belief as a corporate strategy.
 By promoting the idea that their products are more durable, luxury brands can justify their high prices and maintain their status as luxury goods.
-This can have economic implications, as luxury brands can charge premium prices and maintain their profitability.
+This can have economic implications, as luxury brands can charge premium prices and sustain profitability.

 Challenges and Contradictions in Luxury Sustainability